borntofrappe/game-development/Games/Whirlybird/README.md

 ## Updates

+- bug: scroll the window to have the player at most half of the window's height

+- style: increase gravity, reduce jumping

-- feature: add and record score in the top left corner
+- feature: add bouncing audio

 - feature: change the jumping behavior based on the type of the platform